 Candidates applying for an academic assessment for Technician Membership will be required to submit either Form S or Form TM instead of Form G.

 In cases where the applicant’s qualifications are deemed by the panel to fully meet the academic requirements for Chartered or Associate-Membership of the Institution, candidates will be automatically transferred to Graduate Member from which they can progress to more senior membership grades.

-Applicants whose qualifications are not deemed to be of an appropriate standard will be required to complete additional examinations and/or an appropriate period of further learning e.g. an accredited MSc degree or undertake the Technical Report Route or pass the Institution's Chartered Membership Examination.
+Applicants whose qualifications are not deemed to be of an appropriate standard will be required to complete additional examinations and/or an appropriate period of further learning e.g. an accredited MSc degree, undertake the Technical Report Route or pass the Institution's Chartered Membership Examination.